r-forge/dnet/pkg/inst/staticdocs/README.md

 ## Introduction

-`dnet` is an open-source R package for integrative analysis of `network`, `expression`, `evolution` and `ontology` data.
+`dnet` is an open-source R package for integrative analysis of high-throughput digitised data (e.g. expression, replication timing and mutational profiles) in terms of `network`, `ontology` and `evolution`.

 `dnet` intends to analyse the biological network whose nodes/genes are associated with dynamic information such as expression levels across samples, for identifying gene-active dynamic subnetworks.

-`dnet` also supports enrichment analysis using a variety of ontologies and using gene phylostratific age information.
+`dnet` also supports enrichment analysis using a variety of ontologies (their annotations) and using gene phylostratific age information.

 `dnet` is able to conduct analyses in human but also common model organisms: mouse, rat, chicken, c.elegans, fruitfly, zebrafish and arabidopsis.